PartnerCenterSamples/Commerce-API-Java/README.md

 # Update CREST API Credentials
 Before you build these samples, please update the following in the file - CrestApiCredentials.properties, for your integration sandbox account.
-Go to http://partnercenterservice.microsoft.com/pc/AccountSettings/TenantProfile to get this information DefaultDomain=xxxxxxxxxxxx.onmicrosoft.com
+Go to https://partnercenter.microsoft.com/pc/AccountSettings/TenantProfile to get this information Watch the youtube video which will guide you to fill the details - https://www.youtube.com/watch?v=8RRssasC2Ys&feature=youtu.be
+DefaultDomain=xxxxxxxxxxxx.onmicrosoft.com
 MicrosoftId=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Go to http://partnercenterservice.microsoft.com/pc/pc/APIIntegration to fill the below details AppId=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx Key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Go to https://partnercenter.microsoft.com/pc/APIIntegration to fill the below details Watch the youtube video which will guide you to fill the details - https://www.youtube.com/watch?v=8RRssasC2Ys&feature=youtu.be
+AppId=xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+Key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx